 It’s important to make yourself difficult to contact.

-That’s the one thing narcissists can never take from you again no matter what they do after that.
+At that point, that’s the one thing the narcissist can never take from you again–no matter what he or she decides to do after that.

 Want more?
 Get more articles like this one delivered straight to your inbox.